Rustam9724/Rustam9724/README.md

 [react-movies](https://rustam9724.github.io/movies-project/) - Find information about a movie you're interested in

+[react-shop](https://rustam9724.github.io/react-shop-project/) - React training project, which is an online store with an interactive shopping cart

 [portfolio](https://rustam9724.github.io/portfolio-project-/portfolio/index.html "portfolio") - Save sincere emotions, romantic feelings and happy moments of life together with professional photographer

 [cssMemSlider](https://rustam9724.github.io/cssMemSlider/cssMemSlider/index.html "cssMemSlider") - a project where you can enjoy a little slideshow